Ukraine's president nominates new central bank chief | Politics

 Ukraine's president nominates new central bank chief

+Parliament has formally accepted Shevchenko's resignation and Zheleznyak has said Pyshnyi could be appointed by the end of this week.
+Shevchenko issued his statement after the National Anti-Corruption Bureau said five officials had been notified that they were suspected of "illegal activities" that led to the loss of more than 206 million hryvnias ($5.58 million) at Ukraine's Ukrgasbank between 2014 and 2019.

-Ukrainian President Volodymyr Zelenskiy asked parliament to approve banker Andriy Pyshnyi, who has helped advise the government on implementing sanctions against Russia, as new central bank chief.
-Yaroslav Zheleznyak, the first deputy of parliament's finance, tax and customs policy committee, said on the Telegram messaging app that the committee would examine Pyshnyi's nomination later in the day.
+Ukrainian President Volodymyr Zelenskiy asked parliament on Thursday to approve banker Andriy Pyshnyi, who has helped advise the government on implementing sanctions against Russia, as the new central bank chief.
+Pyshnyi is set to replace Kyrylo Shevchenko, who quit on Tuesday citing health reasons and said on Thursday he had been identified as a suspect in an investigation into "illegal activities" at a bank he led before his central bank role.

-Ukrainian President Volodymyr Zelenskiy asked parliament to approve banker Andriy Pyshnyi, who has helped advise the government on implementing sanctions against Russia, as new central bank chief.

-Zheleznyak has said Pyshnyi could be appointed this week.
-Parliament earlier formally accepted the resignation of Kyrylo Shevchenko.
-He abruptly submitted his resignation on Tuesday, citing health reasons.
+Yaroslav Zheleznyak, the first deputy of parliament's finance, tax and customs policy committee, said on the Telegram messaging app that the committee would consider Pyshnyi's nomination later in the day.
+Parliament has formally accepted Shevchenko's resignation and Zheleznyak has said Pyshnyi could be appointed by the end of this week.

-Ukraine's National Anti-corruption Bureau said separately on Thursday it had notified five officials that they were suspected of "illegal activities" that led to the loss of more than 206 million hryvnias ($5.58 million) from 2014 until 2019.
-The bureau did not name Shevchenko but said those notified included the chairman of Ukrainian bank Ukrgasbank until 2019 - a role Shevchenko had at the time.
+Shevchenko issued his statement after the National Anti-Corruption Bureau said five officials had been notified that they were suspected of "illegal activities" that led to the loss of more than 206 million hryvnias ($5.58 million) at Ukraine's Ukrgasbank between 2014 and 2019.
+The bureau did not name Shevchenko but said those notified included the person who was chairman of Ukrgasbank until 2019 - a role Shevchenko had at the time.

+Shevchenko said in his statement on Facebook that he was abroad having medical treatment, and that he had learnt of the bureau's notification from media.
+"I consider the resuscitation of a criminal case which is already 3-1/2 years old, and has not been investigated all this time, to be a manifestation of political persecution and settling of accounts," he said.

+He said he had been under political pressure as chairman of the National Bank of Ukraine, but Thursday's events were unexpected.
+"I am ready to answer for each of my signatures!
+Because every deal concluded by Ukrgasbank under my leadership was 100% market-based," he said.

+He said the "revealed facts" announced by the bureau were based on "premature conclusions made on the basis of hasty and unproven judgments".
 Ukrgasbank said in a statement that the bank had carried out "the necessary internal checks", the results of which "did not reveal any violations".
-The central bank did not immediately respond to a request for comment.
-Shevchenko could not immediately be reached for comment.

-Shevchenko assumed the central bank post in July 2020, almost two years before Russia's invasion of Ukraine, promising to maintain the bank's independence and cooperation with the International Monetary Fund.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)